Twin Ring Motegi ツインリンクもてぎ

 Honda built the oval for the express purpose of developing its oval-racing program for Indycar racing, but Indycar racing took place at Twin Ring Motegi only between 2003 and 2011.
 Its biggest claim to fame is the race in 2008 when Danica Patrick became the first woman to win an Indycar race.

 In addition to Indycar, Twin Ring Motegi has hosted NASCAR and CART races.
-The road course, however, has been busier, with Formula Nippon, Super GT, and Super Taikyu, as well as the junior formula events, such as Formula 4 and FJ1600.
+The road course, however, has been busier, with Japanese Super Formula Championship, Super GT, and Super Taikyu, as well as the junior formula events, such as Formula 4 and FJ1600.

 More than just races